 Within 24 hours of posting a job opening, most hiring managers are flooded with applications.
 Competitive positions at well-known brands can receive well over 1,000 educations within as little as a few days, and while not every company is quite that overwhelmed, most companies will still receive about 100 to 200 applications by the time the job is closed.

 With so many applications, most companies simply cannot afford to go over each and every resume.
 That is why even when companies review resumes by hand, the average resume will only receive about 7 seconds of attention before the recruiter has to move on to the next resume.

-With so little time available to review resumes, many hiring manager have chosen to stop reviewing resumes altogether.
+With so little time available to review resumes, many hiring managers have chosen to stop reviewing resumes altogether.
 Instead, they have switched to what’s known as “Applicant Tracking Systems,” or “ATS”.
 And, if you don’t write a resume for the ATS, your resume may never be viewed at all.